JakubWorek/introduction_to_computer_science_course/README.md

-# WDI-2022-2023
+# Introduction to computer science
-A repository with programs written on WDI on AGH UST
+A repository with programs written on WDI on AGH UST in 2022